ActiveBrainAtlas2/preprocessing-pipeline/docs/user/annotation.workflow.md

 annotations.
 This is not a problem as the database can easily handle millions of rows, but the user needs to be aware of this fact when searching.
 ### Existing annotation with a different user
-1. This is very similar to the above step, except a differnt user's ID will be logged in the creation and update fields.
+1. This is very similar to the above step, except a different user's ID will be logged in the creation and update fields.
 1. When a different user comes into the same Neuroglancer view and edits the same annotation data, the program will: